acw-hash/greeniq/docs/updated_app_flow.md

 - **Supabase**: Database-level caching for frequently accessed data
 - **Vercel Edge**: CDN caching for global performance

-This comprehensive flow document provides the blueprint for implementing GreenCrew's user experience using modern Next.js architecture with real-time capabilities, ensuring optimal performance and user satisfaction.
+This comprehensive flow document provides the blueprint for implementing GreenIQ's user experience using modern Next.js architecture with real-time capabilities, ensuring optimal performance and user satisfaction.